DxCx/graphql-rxjs/README.md

 At the moment, it will be automatically invoked when running GraphQL-RxJS.

+NOTE: if you are using original graphql's validate, you will have to trigger prepareSchema manually and not count on auto-trigger.

 if you don't want to call it directly, you can use the inner APIs seperately: